CSTeachingTips/CSTTSite/public_html/sites/all/modules/metatag/README.txt

 * Integrates with Workbench Moderation (both v1 and v2) allowing meta tags on nodes to be managed through the workflow process.

-* The Transliteration module (see below) is highly recommended when using image meta tags, e.g. og:image, to ensure that filenames are HTML-safe.
+* The Transliteration and Imagecache Token modules (see below) are highly recommended when using image meta tags, e.g. og:image.

 * Adds an extra item to the "Flush all caches" menu for the Admin Menu module, allowing for a quick way to clear the Metatag module's custom caches.